cbaggers/cepl/docs/000 - intro.md

 Any commonly used features of modern OpenGL that are either impossible or prohibitively slow in CEPL are likely to be considered a bug.

-Another goal is to document all unsupported features in [wont-support.md](./wont-support.md) along with the justification for not supporting it.
+Another goal is to document all unsupported features in [wont-support.md](./wont-support.md) along with the justifications for not supporting them.
 We can't guarentee that the reason will be satisfying, but it should be in keeping with the project.